mhornstein/DK-NLP/deployment/kubernetes/K8s Dev Cheat Sheet.md

 ### Build an Image

-For example, to build the dal image, naming it "dal-image" run:
+For example, to build the dal image, naming it "dal-image", run:

 ```bash
 docker build -f src/dal/Dockerfile.dal -t yourimagename:tag .